-What is the relationship between MUSIC and EXERCISE?
+What is the Relationship between MUSIC and EXERCISE?

-Music has the power to influence some bodily functions like heart rate, breathing, blood pressure etc. acting as an ergogenic aid to facilitate physical performance.
-With an increase in the heart rate, we feel alert and ready for action.
-It is extremely useful for a powerlifter.
-With a decrease in the same, we feel calm, very useful for a yogic asana.
+Music can influence some bodily functions like heart rate, breathing, blood pressure etc., acting as an ergogenic aid to help physical performance.
+For example, with an increase in the heart rate, we feel alert and ready for action, which is extremely useful for a powerlifter.
+On the other hand, with a decrease in the same, we feel calm, particularly useful for a yogic asana.

-#1 Arousal regulation:
+#1 Arousal Regulation:

-#2 Effects of disassociation:
+#2 Effects of Disassociation:

-Music helps with all types and forms of exercises like running, swimming, weightlifting, yoga etc.
+Music helps with all types and forms of exercises like running, swimming, weightlifting, Yoga etc.

 Music helps to lower the sensation of pain and fatigue.